 In 2015-16, she co-directed the Urban Fellows Programme, IIHS’ flagship programme that seeks to equip, nurture and prepare a new generation of graduates and young professionals committed to the common good, who would go on to address India’s complex urban challenges through diverse practices.

 Her research at IIHS is primarily centered on the Indian urban economy and economic geography, with a particular focus on the role of employment in urban development and poverty reduction.
-She has recently been studying large industrial infrastructure projects such as the Delhi-Mumbai Industrial Corridor, their relationship with urbanization, and associated choices about development pathways.
-IDFC, IGC (International Growth Centre), SEWA, UNESCO, UNDP, Tamil Nadu Department of Municipal Administration, and Development Innovations Group are clients she has worked with.
-She holds a Master in Public Affairs from Princeton University, and a Master in Mathematics from Cambridge University, UK.
+She has recently been studying large industrial infrastructure projects such as the Delhi-Mumbai Industrial Corridor, their relationship with urbanisation and associated choices about development pathways.
+IDFC, IGC (International Growth Centre), SEWA, UNESCO, UNDP, Tamil Nadu Department of Municipal Administration and Development Innovations Group are clients she has worked with.
+She holds a Masters in Public Affairs from Princeton University and a Masters in Mathematics from Cambridge University, UK.

 While at Princeton, she worked with New Jersey Future, a non-profit organisation established to promote sustainable land use practices in the state of New Jersey, where she carried out research on the integration of economic and spatial planning in American cities.
 She also worked on a project for the International Monetary Fund, DC, looking at macroeconomic policy frameworks in East Africa, with a focus on prospects for inflation targeting and a monetary union.
 For her summer internship, she worked in Cambodia on a plan for a web-based information platform aggregating data on development and environmental issues in Cambodia.